Skip to content

 bool IsValid(ParticleHandle handle) {

-return sparse[handle.sparse_index].generation == handle.generation &&
+return sparse[handle.sparse_index].generation == handle.generation;

 }